Emmy-github-webdev/emma-pbl/project11.md

     ![](images/project11/add-webhook.png)

 - Configure Jenkins build job to save your repository content every time you change it
-    * Create a new Freestyle project ansible in Jenkins
+    * Create a new Freestyle project ansible in Jenkins - jenkins-ansible-freestyle

       ![](images/project11/add-freestyle.png)